Ramification theory for varieties over a local field: Intersection product with the log diagonal

 \section{Intersection product with the log diagonal}

-From this section on, we fix a complete discrete valuation field $K$ with perfect residue field $F$ of characteristic $p>0$ and we put $S={\rm Spec}\ {\cal O}_K$.
+From this section on, we fix a complete discrete valuation field $K$ with perfect residue field $F$ of characteristic $p>0$.
+We put $S={\rm Spec}\ {\cal O}_K$ and $s={\rm Spec}\ F$.
 Both $0$ and $p$ are allowed as the characteristic of $K$.
 A morphism of schemes over $S$ is always a morphism over $S$.

 We introduce in Section \ref{sslipd} the localized intersection product with the log diagonal by applying Definition \ref{dflip1}.
 We establish an important property that the localized intersection product with the log diagonal is independent of the boundary in Proposition \ref{prprod}.
-In preliminary subsections \ref{ssldp} and \ref{sslpX}, we study local embeddings of regular schemes into smooth schemes and local structure of log products respectively.
+In preliminary subsections \ref{sslpX} and \ref{sslctcx}, we study local structure of log products and the logarithmic cotangent complex respectively.